 Yemen has a rich coffee history.
 The first time coffee was consumed as a drink was in Yemen, and by 1700 it was the whole world’s supplier of coffee.
 But after coffee cultivation went global, Yemen couldn’t compete with cheaper coffee prices and its coffee industry was all but abandoned.
 It’s making a comeback and now more than ever, Yemen needs our support.
-We are thrilled to be able to play a small part in this.
-Read more about Yemen’s story and contribution to coffee culture below.
+We were thrilled to be able to play a small part in this.
+Read more about this project, Yemen’s story and contribution to coffee culture below.

 When we think of coffee, we don’t usually think of Yemen.
 However, coffee is deeply connected to this country's history, and the world owes much of its coffee culture to this country.
 In fact, 98% of the world’s coffee Arabica can be traced back to Yemen.